 - Those who are not willing to deal with the possibility of a noticeable external scar, although scars may be small and hidden

-- Smokers unwilling to quit for a period of time prior to and after lip surgery
+- Smokers unwilling to quit for a while before and after lip surgery

 - Individuals afflicted with diabetes, lupus or diseases that affect the blood's ability to clot